ImageMagick/Usage-Markdown/basics/index.md

 miff:- | montage - -bordercolor blue -border 1 -geometry +2+2 show:
 ~~~

-This type of image processing also allows for easy viewing of intermedaite images, immedatally the image has been created.
-Basically you can insert lines this in between "`\( ...  \)`" statements.
+This type of image processing also allows for easy viewing of intermedaite images, immediatelly the image has been created.
+Basically you can insert lines like this in between "`\( ...  \)`" statements.

 ~~~{.skip}
 \( +clone -write show: +delete \)\